 Glucose transporter type 1 deficiency syndrome

-Babies will often have slow head growth (called ‘microcephaly’) and developmental delay.
+Babies with GLUT1 deficiency syndrome will often have slow head growth (called ‘microcephaly’) and developmental delay.
 They may go on to develop spasticity (stiffness of limbs) and abnormal posturing of limbs and/or trunk (dystonia).
-All of these features are more likely if the diagnosis is made late, particularly after 4 or 5 years of age.
+All of these features are more likely if the diagnosis is made late, particularly after 5 years of age.

-Some older children have intermittent ataxia (imbalance), confusion, lethargy, hemiparesis (weakness on one side), total body paralysis, and movement disorders.
+Some older children have intermittent ataxia (imbalance), confusion, lethargy, hemiparesis (weakness on one side), total body paralysis, and movement disorders (called chorea or athetosis).
 These symptoms may fluctuate, and be influenced by fasting, exercise and/or fatigue.
 Children may have varying degrees of learning difficulties and speech delay.

 A lumbar puncture (sometimes called a spinal tap) following a 4 to 6 hour period without food is the most helpful test.
 The concentration of glucose in the cerebrospinal fluid (CSF) is compared to the blood glucose level.
 If this ratio is less than 0.4, GLUT1 deficiency should be suspected.
 The level of lactate in the CSF is usually low.

 Genetic testing could then be organised.
 This would find a mutation in the SLC2A1 gene in approximately 8 out of 10 cases.

 The EEG may also be abnormal, but these abnormalities are not specific to this condition and do not help to make the diagnosis of GLUT1 deficiency.